-It is too early to say whether AVs are safe, even though many experts are making extravagant claims about saving lives and reducing injuries.
+It is too early to say whether AVs are safe.
+Even so, many experts are making extravagant claims about saving lives and reducing injuries.

 In fact, there could initially be more serious injuries because of catastrophic failures of AV systems.
-There could be more claims for serious and minor injuries in people who would otherwise have died in an accident.
+Insurers could see more claims for serious and minor injuries from people who would otherwise have died.
 Meanwhile, the long-term trend in psychological injuries could continue with AVs because of system failure or cyber-risk.

-CTP insurance is not likely to become cheaper until there is proof that AVs save lives and reduce all types of injuries on the road.
+CTP insurance is not likely to become cheaper until there is proof that self-driving cars save lives and reduce all types of injuries on the road.

 New CTP ideas for AVs

 This is just a selection of ideas from the Austroads report.

 First party – Currently, CTP insurance is “third party” insurance.
 This means your insurer has to claim against a third party in the accident.
 A first party scheme may work better because you would simply resolve the matter with your own insurer.
 There would be less inconvenience to other drivers and injured third parties.

 Risk assessment – Insurers will need to assess risk differently.
 The usual driver characteristics used in NSW, such as age, crash history or address, will not apply.
 Insurers will assess the AV technology to decide on risk and may even introduce new forms of insurance.